-You can purchase the mustard seeds in the spice section of your grocery store or in bulk at specialty spice stores or stores with an expanded spices and seeds section such as Sprouts.
+You can purchase the mustard seeds in the spice section of your grocery store or in bulk at specialty spice stores or stores with an expanded spices and seeds section.

-By way of equipment you will need a jar with an air-tight lid or similar glass containers (must be non-reactive due to the vinegar) and a food processor.
+By way of equipment you will need a jar with an air-tight lid or a similar glass container (must be non-reactive due to the vinegar) and a food processor.

 What Beer Should You Choose?

-For this post we used a brown ale by the same brewery called Settle Down Brown which has very subtle hoppy bite, more of a hoppy kiss really and a deep malty presence with caramel notes.
+For this post we used a brown ale by the same brewery called Settle Down Brown which has very subtle hoppy bite and a deep malty taste with caramel notes.

 - dark lagers such as bock, doppelbock, dunkel

 - Stouts and porters